Efforts to Respect Human Rights

 6. Information Disclosure

-On our website (this webpage) and other locations, we will periodically disclose information about the process of efforts made based on the Policy and results of assessments on their effectiveness.
+We use our website (this webpage) and other channels to periodically disclose information about the process of efforts made based on the Policy and results of assessments on their effectiveness.

 We will also disclose our efforts on sources such as the Integrated Report and Corporate Governance Report.